 • 14 cups cherry tomatoes, (whole fresh, washed and stems removed)

-• 1 cup red onion, peeled and quartered
+• 1 red onion, medium-sized, peeled and quartered into pieces (this would be about one cup if chopped)

 • 4 cloves garlic, peeled

-• 2 green bell peppers, seeded and quartered
+• 2 green bell peppers, medium-sized seeded and quartered (This would be about 1 cup if they were chopped)

 • 12 ounces tomato paste, canned